Policy Title: Routine Monitoring and Data Collection

 Process for Requiring Monitoring.
-An evaluation team or staff may recommend that an institution be required to file an interim report or host a focused on-site evaluation on one or more topics.
-The President may also act to require routine monitoring in a manner consistent with policy on Staff Authority COMM.B.10.020.
-Following review of routine monitoring, an appropriate decision-making body, or HLC staff where allowed by HLC policy, shall determine whether the monitoring is appropriate for the institution, and, if so, shall act to approve such monitoring.
+An evaluation team or HLC staff may recommend that an institution be assigned monitoring in the form of filing one or more interim reports or hosting one or morefocused visits related to one or more HLC requirements.
+Following review of the recommendation, and any institutional response, if applicable, an appropriate decision-making body, or HLC staff where allowed by HLC policy, shall determine whether the monitoring is appropriate for the institution, and, if so, shall act to assign such monitoring.

-The focused visit team will prepare a written report addressing the topics of concern identified in the action calling for the focused visit and any areas of concern raised by HLC staff and identifying deficiencies, if any, at the institution.
+The focused visit team will prepare a written report addressing the topics identified in the actions calling for the focused visit, any additional related topics or new topics raised by HLC staff, or other topics identified by the team.
 The focused visit team report shall include a recommendation for HLC action either accepting the institution’s focused report or calling for additional monitoring, sanction, Show-Cause Order or withdrawal of accreditation.
 The institution shall have the opportunity to file a written response to the focused visit report prior to a decision-making body acting on the report.
-Focused visit reports will be considered through HLC’s regular review and decision-making processes.

 Data Reporting From Member Institutions

-All member institutions will complete data reports for HLC; such reporting will occur annually as well as periodically.
-HLC, with oversight as appropriate from the Board of Trustees, will determine the contents of this reporting to assure that it addresses potential or developing problems with an institution’s compliance with accrediting requirements and institutional stability, as well as solicits updated information on the scope of activities of each member institution.
-Data required from each institution will include, at minimum, annual financial information, headcount and enrollment, measures related to student achievement, and other indicators.
-The data reporting will provide HLC with sufficient information to understand and respond to significant shifts in an institution’s capacity and/or scope of educational activities.
+All member institutions will complete data reports for HLC.
+Such reporting will occur annually, and may also occur periodically, as otherwise required by HLC.
+HLC will determine the contents of this reporting to assure (1) that it addresses potential or developing concerns with an institution’s stability and compliance with HLC requirements and (2) that it adequately solicits updated information on the scope of activities of each member institution.
+Data required from each institution will include, at minimum, annual financial information, headcount and enrollment information, and information related to student success outcomes, including student achievement.
+The data reporting will provide HLC with sufficient information to understand and respond to significant shifts in an institution’s capacity or scope of educational activities.

 HLC Follow-Up to Institutional Data